Dict

 Arbitrary keyword arguments

-To accept arbitrary number of keyword arguments, use **var_name in the function definition.
+To accept an arbitrary number of keyword arguments, use **var_name in the function definition.
 This has to be declared the last, after all the other types of arguments.
 Idiomatically, **kwargs is used as the variable name.
-See stackoverflow: Decorators demystified for a practical use case of arbitrary keyword arguments.
+See stackoverflow: Decorators demystified for a practical example.

 >>> def many(**kwargs):